-As the Petito case grips the nation, families of color say their missing loved ones matter too
+As the Petito case grips the nation, families of color say their missing loved ones matter, too

 As the Petito story progresses, though, the window for the conversation about racial disparities has widened to longer than a day for the first time that Jeanis can remember.

 “I’m seeing a huge difference.
-Every time we have a high-profile White woman that goes missing, I get phone calls first about the case and then about the disparity,” she told The Post.
+Every time we have a high-profile White woman that goes missing, I get phone calls first about the case and then about the disparity,” she told The Washington Post.
 “This time it’s different; people want to talk about the disparity.”

 Perhaps as a result, lesser-known missing-people cases — particularly Black and Indigenous people — have begun to see a boost.
 On social media, the Gabby Petito hashtag now carries posts with their names.
 Names such as Lauren “El” Cho, a 30-year-old musician last seen June 28 in California’s Yucca Valley; Jelani Day, a 25-year-old Illinois State University graduate student reported missing Aug.
 25 from Bloomington, Ill.; and Daniel Robinson, a 24-year-old geologist who vanished from a Phoenix-area job site June 23.